alirezarezaeikalat/asp-net-core-in-action/OAuth and OpenID/readme.txt

     yelp(example of app)            ----->                  accounts.google.com
     (connect with google)      (client give Redirect
-                                URI and                   (user and pass for google) response type: code             |
+                                1.URI and                   (user and pass for google) 2.response type: code           |
-                                it also give the scope          |
+                                3.it also give the scope        |
-                                and client id and client        |
+                                4.and client id and client      |
                                 key)                            |
                                                                 |
                                                                 |